DZ1shetty/Simple-Face-Detection/README.md

 ---

 ## Features

 - Real-time emotion, age, and gender detection using webcam
 - Automatic download of required deep learning models (no manual steps)
 - Uses robust `fer` library for emotion recognition
 - Uses OpenCV DNN for age and gender prediction
+- Smoother face tracking with moving average smoothing and CSRT tracker (if available)
+- Grace period for lost tracks to reduce flicker
+- Adaptive detection frequency for optimal performance
 - Results are displayed live on the video stream

 ## Requirements

 - Python 3.7 or higher
 - OpenCV (`opencv-python`)
 - TensorFlow